apache/cordova-docs/www/docs/en/6.x/guide/hybrid/plugins/index.md

 ## Publishing Plugins

-You can publish your plugin to any `npmjs`-based registry, but the recommended one is the [NPM registry](https://www.npmjs.com).
+You can publish your plugin to any `npmjs`-based registry, but the recommended one is the [npm registry](https://www.npmjs.com).
 Other developers can install your plugin automatically using either `plugman` or the Cordova CLI.

-To publish a plugin to NPM registry you need to follow steps below:
+To publish a plugin to npm you need to follow these steps:

   * install the `plugman` CLI: